foliant-docs/foliantcontrib.apilinks/README.md

 If you don't use prefix in the *reference* preprocessor will suppose that you meant the default API, which is marked by `default` option in config.
 If none of them is marked — goes for the first in list.

+> Note, that Swagger UI API websites won't work in offline mode at all, because we need to download the spec file (swagger.json) to figure out the proper anchor to a method description.

 **In online mode** things are getting interesting.
-Preprocessor actually goes to each of the API web-pages, and collects all method **headers** (right now only `h2` headers are supported).
+Preprocessor actually goes to each of the API web-pages, and collects all method **headers**.
 Then it goes through your document's source: when it meets a *reference*, it looks through all the collected methods and replaces the reference with the correct link to it.
-If method is not found — preprocessor will show warning and leave the reference unchanged.
+If method is not found — preprocessor will show a warning and leave the reference unchanged.
 Same will happen if there are several methods with this name in different APIs.

 Prefixes, explained before, are supported too.